Davis Square: Transportation

-Davis Square is served by the Red Line, extended from Harvard to Alewife via Porter and Davis in the 1980s, with the Davis station opening on December 8, 1984.
+Davis Square is served by the MBTA subway's Red Line, extended from Harvard to Alewife via Porter and Davis in the 1980s, with the Davis station opening on December 8, 1984.
 Additionally, Davis Square connects to several MBTA bus lines leading to nearby towns.

-As part of the Davis Square Plan, the old Boston and Maine Railroad right-of-way was converted into a mixed-use path known as the Somerville Community Path.
+As part of the Davis Square Plan, the old Boston and Maine Railroad right-of-way was converted into a mixed-use path, the Somerville Community Path.
 Most of the remaining railroad right-of-way between Davis Square and the Red Line's northern terminus at Alewife was redeveloped and landscaped as a linear park or bicycle/pedestrian pathway.
 A public park was constructed directly behind the Holland Street MBTA head house as part of a later project.
 The Alewife Linear Park connects Alewife MBTA station with the Minuteman Bikeway, a 10-mile bicycle path that leads to Bedford.